sujatann/M2-EmbSys/Project/README.md

 •Evaporator – is a serpentine aluminum tubes with aluminum fins.
 It absorbs the heat in the freezing and refrigerating compartments and transfers it to the condenser.
 The low pressure liquid refrigerant turns to gas after absorbing the heat.
 And is ready to make its journey through the accumulator then to the compressor.

- * Other components are;
+ ** Other components are;

-•	Filter/dryer – It filters the dirt and iron particles from the refrigerant.
+•Filter/dryer – It filters the dirt and iron particles from the refrigerant.
 Some filter Dryer have moisture absorbent materials like, Silica gel or synthetic silicates, which removes moisture from the refrigerant.
 The filter/dryer protects the compressor by restricting and filtering the impurities and moisture contents in the refrigerant.

-•	Accumulator – is a refrigerant tank.
+•Accumulator – is a refrigerant tank.
 It stores refrigerant so that the evaporator will not run out of it.
 Without an accumulator, the 2-door no-frost refrigerating unit will exhibit the symptom of refrigerant starvation.

-•	Refrigerator-Fan-motor – The fan motor of a 2-door no-frost is situated at the back of the evaporator coils, and it blows the air into the freezer-coils and distribute the air into the freezing and refrigerating compartments.
+•Refrigerator-Fan-motor – The fan motor of a 2-door no-frost is situated at the back of the evaporator coils, and it blows the air into the freezer-coils and distribute the air into the freezing and refrigerating compartments.
 The room area of the freezer is very much smaller than that of the refrigerator, therefore the temperature can be maintained at a few degrees below 0 Centigrade.

-•	Freezer-Fan-Motor – The fan motor of a freezer is used to cool the compressor.
+•Freezer-Fan-Motor – The fan motor of a freezer is used to cool the compressor.
 It is situated beside the compressor in the compressor room.
 It has a stand and steel bracket, and is bolted into a cross-member.
 The fan runs together with the compressor.
 Care should be taken not to bend the fan blade during maintenance.
 The aluminum blade can vibrate furiously and is detrimental to the shaft bearings and can cause early breakdown.

 # 4. Block diagrams.
 ## 4.1 PRIMARY BLOCK DIAGRAM OF REFRIGERATOR.